Shenzhen-Robotics-Alliance/maple-sim/docs/swerve-sim-easy.md

 # Swerve Simulation: Simplified Swerve Simulation

+??? info "About this approach"
     *This approach emphasizes ease of use while maintaining a reasonably accurate model of robot behavior.
 Although the physics simulation is realistic enough to accurately mimic your drivetrain, the code used to manipulate the simulated drivetrain is embedded into maple-sim for convenience.
 As a result, it may differ slightly from the code running on your real robot.*

+!!! example
     **This document is based on the [BaseTalonSwerve-maple-sim Example](https://github.com/Shenzhen-Robotics-Alliance/maple-sim/tree/dev/templates/BaseTalonSwerve-maple-sim).
 Check the project for a more detailed understanding.**

-!!! warning
-      You are reading the documentation for a Beta version of maple-sim.
-API references are subject to change in future versions.

 ---
 ## 0. Abstracting your drive subsystem